Looking for support for your finance function? Book a time with an expert.

 • Creditor Settlements - Negotiating reduced payment amounts with creditors.

-• Bankruptcy Alternatives – Exploring structured repayment plans outside of bankruptcy court.
+• Bankruptcy Alternatives: Exploring structured repayment options other than the bankruptcy court.

 Step 3: Develop a Negotiation Strategy with Lenders